Can Poor Posture Cause Lower Back Pain and keep you in the gutters for good?

 Ex: When I was at my high school sporting events supporting the men’s basketball team, football team, women’s soccer, It required me to stand up in one place for almost an hour.
 How that looked like: I would shift my weight to one side causing pain to one side.
 I soon learned to move from one side to the other.
 What a relief!

 3. Have good alignment at the event of higher forces.
-Sitting with your bottom doing an activity such as lifting a heavy object, your bodies bio mechanics are at the up most importance.
+Sitting with your bottom doing an activity such as lifting a heavy object, your body’s biomechanics are at the upmost importance.

 Here is How to lift a Heavy Object with correct posture:

-Ex: Performing a squat, what happens to your body? it moves up and down like it should.
-Your posture alignment matters here as much as your bio mechanics.
+Ex: Performing a squat, what happens to your body? it moves up and down as it should.
+Your posture alignment matters here as much as your biomechanics.
 Focus on distributing stress, to reduce an injury.